rails/rails/guides/source/active_model_basics.md

 ### Validations

-The
 [`ActiveModel::Validations`](https://api.rubyonrails.org/classes/ActiveModel/Validations.html)
-module adds the ability to validate objects and it is important for ensuring data integrity and consistency within your application.
+adds the ability to validate objects and it is important for ensuring data integrity and consistency within your application.
 By incorporating validations into your models, you can define rules that govern the correctness of attribute values, and prevent invalid data.